nikhil5-b/VSD-5-DAYS-TCL-SCRIPTING-WORKSHOP/README.md

 **Acknowledgements: TCL Workshop by Mr. Kunal Ghosh , VLSI System Design**

+## **Obejctive :**

+Create a unique User Interface(UI) that takes RTL netlist & SDC constraints as inputs, and generate synthesized netlsit and Pre-layout timing report as an output.
+It should use Yosys Open source tool for synthesis and Opentimer to generate pre-layout timing reports

-**What is tcl:**
+## **What is tcl:**
 TCL, which stands for Tool Command Language, is a versatile and dynamic scripting language.
 With its clear and concise syntax, TCL is widely used in various domains, including software development, network administration, and embedded systems.
 It offers a rich set of built-in commands and supports seamless integration with C/C++ code.
 TCL's flexibility and ease of use make it an excellent choice for both beginners and experienced programmers seeking efficient and powerful scripting capabilities.

-**Obejctive :**
-Create a unique User Interface(UI) that takes RTL netlist & SDC constraints as inputs, and generate synthesized netlsit and Pre-layout timing report as an output.
-It should use Yosys Open source tool for synthesis and Opentimer to generate pre-layout timing reports

-**Steps to follow to achieve the objective :**
+## **Steps to follow to achieve the objective :**

+It was achieved as below:

-Create a command and pass .csv file from UNIX shell to tcl script
+Day-1 : Creating a TCL command and pass .csv file from UNIX shell to tcl script

+Day-2 : Variable Creation and Processing Constraints from CSV

+Day-3 : Processing Clock and Input Constraints

+Day-4 : Complete Scripting and Yosys Synthesis

+Day-5 : Advanced Scripting Techniques and Quality of Results Generation